Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Computational Results

 \section{Computational Results}

 We generate relevance mappings for neural network classifiers trained on two image classification benchmark tasks.
 The first consists of greyscale images of handwritten digits from the MNIST dataset \autocite{lecun1998mnist} and the second consists of color images from the STL-10 dataset \autocite{coates2011stl}.
 We use the relevance ordering-based comparison test, as described in Section~\ref{sec:orderings}, for a quantitative evaluation of the relevance maps in addition to a purely visual qualitative evaluation.
-We use \eqref{eq:l_rde} as a baseline\footnote{All \eqref{eq:l_rde} solutions were provided by \textcite{macdonald2019rde}.} in our comparisons as it was previously shown to outperform various other relevance mapping methods on the MNIST and STL-10 task \autocite{macdonald2019rde}.
-In addition, we show one of the first and most straightforward interpretability approaches, \emph{sensitivity analysis} \autocite{simonyan2013deep}, as a second comparison baseline.
-It estimates feature relevance simply as the gradient magnitude $\left\lvert \nabla \Phi(\bfx)\right\rvert$.
+We show results for \eqref{eq:rc_rde}, \eqref{eq:mr_rde}, and \eqref{eq:ord_rde} as well as \eqref{eq:l_rde} and several established relevance mapping methods as comparison baselines.\footnote{Our code is publicly available at \url{https://github.com/ZIB-IOL/fw-rde} \autocite{macdonald_jan_2021_5718781}.
+All \eqref{eq:l_rde} and comparison method results were provided by \textcite{macdonald2019rde}.
+Their code is publicly available at \url{https://github.com/jmaces/rde}.
+Unlike RDE, some comparison methods give relevance scores in the range $[-1,1]$ instead of $[0,1]$ (indicating contributions \emph{against} and \emph{towards} a prediction).}

 \paragraph{MNIST Experiment} For direct comparability, we use the same convolutional neural network of \textcite{macdonald2019rde} (with three convolutional layers each followed by average-pooling and finally two fully-connected layers and softmax output) that was trained end-to-end up to test accuracy of 0.99.
 The relevance mappings are calculated for the pre-softmax score of the class with the highest activation.